GTBitsOfGood/juno/README.md

 As this repository contains multiple packages, [Docker](https://www.docker.com/) is used to spin up all microservices in order with their respective dependencies.
 For more details regarding the docker process and its internal networking mechanism, take a look at the `docker-dev-compose.yml` and `Dockerfile` file.

-Most of the docker-related functionality has been abstracted away into yarn commands.
+Most of the docker-related functionality has been abstracted away into pnpm commands.

 ### Installation

 All package dependencies must first be installed by using the following command in the root directory:

 ```
-yarn
+pnpm install
 ```

 ## Development